Smooth numbers in arithmetic progressions to large moduli: Introduction

 \begin{conjecture}[Selberg \cite{selberg1965estimation}] One has $\theta_{\max} = 0$, i.e., there are no exceptional eigenvalues. \end{conjecture}

 \begin{knowntheorem}[Kim--Sarnak \cite{kim2003functoriality}] One has $\theta_{\max} \le 7/32$. \end{knowntheorem}

-\begin{remark} We warn the reader of another common normalization for the $\theta$-parameters, which differs by a factor of $2$ (resulting in a bound of $7/64$ in \cref{thm:kim-sarnak}); our normalization follows \cite{deshouillers1982kloosterman, maynard2020primes}.
-We give more details on the role of exceptional eigenvalues in our work in \cref{sec:deshouillers-iwaniec}. \end{remark}

-We now state a more general version of our main result from \cref{thm:distribution-simplified}, which makes the dependency on $\theta_{\max}$ explicit, gives a refined bound in the right-hand side (following \cite{drappeau2015theoremes}), and allows for some small uniformity in the residue parameter $a$.
+\begin{remark} We warn the reader of another common normalization for the $\theta$-parameters, which differs by a factor of $2$ (resulting in a bound of $7/64$ in \cref{thm:kim-sarnak}); our normalization follows \cite{deshouillers1982kloosterman, maynard2025primes}.
+We give more details on the role of exceptional eigenvalues in our work in \cref{sec:deshouillers-iwaniec}. \end{remark} We now state a more general version of our main result from \cref{thm:distribution-simplified}, which makes the dependency on $\theta_{\max}$ explicit, gives a refined bound in the right-hand side (following \cite{drappeau2015theoremes}), and allows for some small uniformity in the residue parameter $a$.

 \begin{theorem}[Conditional exponent of distribution] For any $\eps > 0$, there exist $C, \delta > 0$ such that the following holds.
 Let $x > 2$, $(\log x)^C \le y \le x^{1/C}$, and denote $u := (\log x)/(\log y)$, $H(u) := \exp \left(u \log^{-2} (u+1)\right)$.
 Then with an exponent of